gravitational/teleport/rfd/0022-ssh-agent-forwarding.md

 `tsh ssh` will NOT forward an Key Agent to the remote machine, consistent with the behaviour of OpenSSH.

-### Security Concerns

-Forwarding a Key Agent is inherently a security risk, as it allows anyone with sufficient privileges on the remote machine (i.e. `rw` on the unix domain socket used by the Key Agent) to perform operations with the User's keys on the local machine.
-Note that an

-The local keys are vulnerable for the duration of any ssh connection (with a forwarded Key Agent) to a remote machine.

-This change will also potentially expose _more_ keys to danger than the existing behaviour.
-The existing `tsh ssh` Key Agent forwarding system exposes only the keys in the `~/.tsh` directory.
-Allowing the user to forward their own Key Agent changes that risk to _all_ keys managed by that agent by that.
-Depending on how the user invoked `tsh login`, this may also include the teleport keys as well.

-We also have to understand that by making this change we are implicitly encouraging users to work in a way that exposes them to a higher risk of compromise, however slight.
-This is something we should intentionally decide on, rather than have it happen as a side effect.

-My (admittedly naive) opinion is that given forwarding the User Key Agent

- 1. exposes nothing worse than OpenSSH already allows,
- 2. allows the user some extra utility they would miss from OpenSSH,
- 3. is a time-limited vulnerability, in that the attacker can only use the keys as long as the SSH connection lives, and
- 4. is opt-in behaviour

-...it's _probably_ OK, but I welcome points to the contrary.

 ## Out of scope

 Adding support for indicating an arbitrary Key Agent to forward (by passing the path to a unix